FB Pixel

 Based on our experience in helping startups pitch their ideas, these are the 12 slides that investors want to see:

-Investors invest to make money, so presenting your business model is crucial.
-If you don't explain how your business will make money, your pitch is destined to fail.
+Investors invest to make money, so presenting your business model matters.
+If you do not explain how your business will make money, your pitch is destined to fail.

 Some options to consider are: